 Yeh, I know we need rules.
 I am not an advocate for anarchy.
 But I am not keen to nod up and down like the proverbial bobble head grinning from ear to ear and surrender my ability to think critically and creatively for the sake of preserving the myth of an orderly, predictable life.

-Actually, if you think about it, anarchy as a way of thinking resembles in some ways how we see and define innovation, especially disruptive innovation.
+Actually, if you think about it, anarchy as a way of thinking resembles how we see and define innovation, especially disruptive innovation.

 Setting aside the negative imagery of anarchy, its definition, “a state of disorder due to absence or nonrecognition of authority,” could be applied to the process of disruptive innovation.
 Disruption upsets the status quo and can create a lack of order.
 To think and act in new and better ways, is it not often the case that those in authority, the ones who make and enforce the rules, are obstacles to such efforts?